DIOLLIA/Terraform-workout/Configure_system_and_Terraform_setup.md

 ### <a name="choco_install">Installing choco and terraform</a>

-Go to the path and paste there file with aliases install choco
+From the [Choco docs](https://docs.chocolatey.org/en-us/choco/setup/)

-From the [Choco docs](https://docs.chocolatey.org/en-us/choco/setup/) Run `Get-ExecutionPolicy`.
+Run `Get-ExecutionPolicy`.

 If it returns Restricted, then run `Set-ExecutionPolicy AllSigned` or `Set-ExecutionPolicy Bypass -Scope Process`.